OmarMongy/priority_encoder/README.md

 ## Implementation

-In this repository, you will find the Python code (`priority_encoder.v`) implementing the priority encoder circuit.
+In this repository, you will find the Verilog code (`priority_encoder.v`) implementing the priority encoder circuit.
 Additionally, a testbench (`priority_encoder_tb.v`) is provided to validate the functionality of the priority encoder.

 ### Repository Contents